iorchard/burrito_docs/source/operation/netapp_tcp_rdma_perf.rst

         |--------------------------------------------------------|
                  aggregate the io result from the fio servers

-When we run the fio client with the server list file and job-spec file.
-Then, the fio client sends the job-spec file to each server and run fio processes concurrently.
+When we run the fio client with the server list file and job-spec file, the fio client sends the job-spec file to each server and the servers run fio processes concurrently.
 Here is the example.::